openbabel/documentation/Installation/install.rst

 Troubleshooting build problems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+.. rubric:: CMake caches some variables from run-to-run.
+How can I wipe the cache to start from scratch?

+Delete :file:`CMakeCache.txt`.
+This is also a very useful file to look into if you have any problems.

 .. rubric:: How do I specify the location of the XML libraries?

 CMake should find these automatically if they are installed system-wide.
 If you need to specify them, try using the ``-DLIBXML2_LIBRARIES=wherever`` option with CMake to specify the location of the DLL or SO file, and ``-DLIBXML2_INCLUDE_DIR=wherever`` to specify the location of the header files.